commercialhaskell/stack/doc/install_and_upgrade.md

     sudo pacman -S stack

 Note that this version may slightly lag behind, but it should be updated within the day.
-The package is also always rebuilt and updated when one of it's dependencies gets an update.
+The package is also always rebuilt and updated when one of its dependencies gets an update.

   - [stack](https://www.archlinux.org/packages/community/x86_64/stack/) _latest stable version_